In a world of gold,

 …“Come closer, now…good…and a bit forward…no, the other forward.
 See that fin?”

 “See that groove.
 Go inside.
 I flip it open… get in there, now.
 I hold my breath.”

-Surely Cedric was a bit scared, but without it, there would be no courage.
+Undoubtedly, Cedric was a bit scared, but without it, there would be no courage.
 There was a job to be done.
 Onwards, let’s do it.

 There were many pinkish, flabby, thin drapes hanging inside there.
 Looked all ok.
 He made his way through them.
 Then he saw one with a stick pierced through it.
 Cedric curled two of his tentacles around it and pulled.
 It did not move.
-He tugged and waggled and pulled again.
+He tugged and waggled and dragged again.
 Nope.